huggingface/transformers/templates/adding_a_new_model/ADD_NEW_MODEL_PROPOSAL_TEMPLATE.md

 more than two levels of abstraction for any model in the library.
 `BrandNewBertModel` inherits from
 `BrandNewBertPreTrainedModel` which in
-turn inherits from `PreTrainedModel` and that\'s it.
+turn inherits from `PreTrainedModel` and that's it.
 As a general rule, we want to make sure that a new model only depends on `PreTrainedModel`.
 The important functionalities that are automatically provided to every new